(Regarding the use of the term “overwhelming majority“)

-Whilst Tim’s heart is probably in the right place, a combination of immaturity, male self-loathing, and a compulsion to play the role of ‘white knight‘, has blinded him to reality.
+Whilst Tim Watt’s heart is probably in the right place, a combination of immaturity, male self-loathing, and a compulsion to play the role of ‘white knight‘, seems to have blinded him to reality.
 And that reality is that many women are abusive, that many men are victims of abuse, and that acknowledging this in no way diminishes ones ability to recognise and empathise the suffering experienced by female victims.

 So, OK, how many men are we talking about here?
 The answer depends on a number of variables, particularly the issue of how domestic violence is defined.
 As a consequence the ratio of male to female victims has been found to range all the way from one in four up to three in four.
 Even if one only accepted the lower end of that range, that still amounts to a considerable number of male victims – and certainly far too many to simply disregard as a statistical aberration.

 Detailed data and analysis in relation to domestic violence can be found in this other blog post, but I’ll provide a few snippets of information below.

 One Australian survey found for example that “the rate of men reporting current partner violence almost doubled (a rise of 175%) since 2005 (an estimated 119,600 men reported such violence in 2012)” (Source)

 A survey in the U.S.A reported that “We analyzed data on young US adults aged 18 to 28 years from the 2001 National Longitudinal Study of Adolescent Health, which contained information about partner violence and injury reported by 11,370 respondents on 18,761 heterosexual relationships.
 Almost 24% of all relationships had some violence, and half (49.7%) of those were reciprocally violent.
 In nonreciprocally violent relationships, women were the perpetrators in more than 70% of the cases.”

 (And, for comparision purposes, click here to see the Canadian results for victimisation from violence generally)